 As I sat back and took a real long look at this I saw myself in the parking lot of the shooting that took the lives of my father and Reat.
 What this tells me is that who I was before the shooting appeared in a very formidable way after the shooting.

 The trauma I saw and then lived in for months was physically and mentally debilitating.
 Trauma affects the brain in serious ways.
 My brain didn’t remind me to eat or sleep.
-My brain forgot how to do math and my memory of life before the shooting can still be speculative.
+My brain forgot how to do the math and my memory of life before the shooting can still be speculative.

 Even with the serious trauma, I am who my Predictive Index® states I am.
 There is much more to the summary but the initial paragraph presents enough vulnerability.